Tasmania Cycling Tour FAQ's

 We ask all customers to pay a 20% deposit when they book, which confirms their reservation.
 The balance is due 120 days before departure.
 If you book less than 120 days before departure, we will ask you to pay the full price upfront.

 Cancellations may occur.
-However, the boutique nature of our tour keeps our groups small and intimate, so this is unlikely.
-If we do have to cancel the tour due to Covid-19 or for some other unforeseen circumstances, we will naturally provide you with plenty of notice and a full refund of all monies paid.
-However, we will not be liable for any flight or insurance costs you have incurred (therefore it's a requirement that you arrange insurance as soon as you have booked your trip).
+However, the boutique nature of our tour keeps our groups small, so this is unlikely.
+If we do have to cancel the tour due to insufficient participants, Covid-19 or for some other unforeseen circumstances, we will naturally provide you with prior notice and refund monies paid to date.

 It is a requirement that insurance is taken out for your tour of Tasmania at the time of booking, as this should then cover you immediately, should anything occur between the time you book and departure/return.